Marriage Records: Founding

 Marriage Records was co-founded in Portland, Oregon in 2001 by musical collaborators Adrian Orange and Curtis Knapp, with Knapp as "Chief" of the label.
-Musician and producer Adam Forkner joined as counsel.
+Musician and producer Eric Erickson joined as counsel.

 Orange (born 1986) had developed a reputation as a songwriter and charismatic performer in the Northwest by his teens, and dropped out of school at age 15 to pursue music full-time.
 A year later he was performing under the alias Thanksgiving when he met Curtis Knapp at a house show.

 According to Knapp, "The first time...[Orange and I] met, it was a big deal for us.
 Cause our friends had been talking about us to each for a long time.
 For years.
 I came in in the middle of the show, I saw like three songs, and we sat outside and smoked cigarettes together.
 It was really—it was a lot like falling in love."
 He also stated, "We mounted the label as a document officiator of our time and work together, and of our friends.
 Thus the name Marriage Records."